zengbocheng/ofpp/README.md

 - owner:  a list, the owner cell id of each face, in order of face id, read from mesh file **owner**
 - neighbour:  a list, the neighbour cell id of each face, read from mesh file **neighbour**.
 For faces on boudary, their neighbours are boundary's id.
 - faces: list of list, the ids of points composed the face, in order of face id, read from mesh file **faces**
-- boundary: dictionary, with key of boundary name, value of a namedtuple, `namedtuple('Boundary', 'type, num, start, id')`, in which num is face numer, start is the id of start face, id is the boundary id, equals to `-10 - index`.
+- boundary: dictionary, with key of boundary name, value of a namedtuple, `namedtuple('Boundary', 'type, num, start, neighbourPatch, id')`, in which num is face numer, start is the id of start face, neighbourPatch is the neighbour patch of cyclic boundary, id is the boundary id, equals to `-10 - index`.
 - num_point: points number
 - num_face: face number
 - num_inner_face:  inner face number